cobyqa/cobyqa/doc/source/user/installation.rst

 ----------------------------------------------------

 Alternatively, although discouraged, COBYQA can be installed from the source code.
-Download and decompress the source code package.
+Download and decompress the `source code package <https://github.com/cobyqa/cobyqa/archive/refs/heads/main.zip>`_.
 You will obtain a folder containing ``pyproject.toml``.
 In a command shell, change your directory to this folder, and then run